The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason

 \subsection{Function Reproduction Result}

 We analyze model performance on the function reproduction task in this subsection.
-As shown in Figure~\ref{fig:func_reproduction_comparison}, models achieve up to 35.0\% consecutive 5-gram accuracy reproducing ground truth functions (the lower plot) from SWE-Bench Verified compared to up to 18.2\% on instances outside the SWE-Bench ecosystem\footnote{ Due to limited resources, we only conducted experiments for \texttt{o3-mini} for the OpenAI reasoning models. }.
+As shown in Figure~\ref{fig:func_reproduction_comparison}, models achieve up to 34.9\% 5-gram overlap ratio reproducing ground truth functions from SWE-Bench Verified compared to up to 18.2\% on instances outside the SWE-Bench ecosystem\footnote{ Due to limited resources, we were only able to conduct experiments for \texttt{o3-mini} from among the OpenAI reasoning models. }.
 With limited context provided, only function names and issue descriptions, models lack sufficient information to systematically derive correct implementations.
-High consecutive 5-gram accuracy under these constraints requires reproducing exact textual sequences, indicating reliance on memorized training data rather than reasoning.
+High consecutive 5-gram overlap under these constraints requires reproducing exact textual sequences, indicating reliance on memorized training data rather than reasoning.

-\paragraph{Instance-Specific Memorization}: Performance reveals a clear hierarchy that mirrors benchmark curation processes: SWE Verified (35.0\%) $>$ SWE Full (28.9\%) $>$ SWE Extra (18.3\%).
-Critically, SWE Extra performance drops to the same level as external benchmarks (RefactorBench: 18.2\%, Outside Tasks: 17.7\%), despite originating from identical repositories as SWE Verified.
-This pattern indicates that models have specifically memorized the curated, canonical solutions that human evaluators deemed high-quality, rather than developing general familiarity with repository codebases.
+\paragraph{Instance-Specific Memorization}: Performance reveals a clear hierarchy mirroring benchmark curation processes: SWE Verified (34.9\%) $>$ SWE Full (28.7\%) $>$ SWE Extra (18.2\%).
+Critically, SWE Extra performance drops to the same level as external benchmarks (RefactorBench: 18.1\%, Outside Tasks: 13.9\%), despite originating from identical repositories as Verified.
+This pattern indicates that models have specifically memorized the curated, canonical solutions that human evaluators deemed high-quality, rather than developing general familiarity with repositories.

-These results demonstrate that SWE-Bench Verified performance substantially reflects memorization of training sequences rather than coding competence.
-The inability to reproduce functions from less-curated instances within the same repositories, combined with performance equivalence between SWE Extra and external benchmarks, reveals that apparent programming ability is largely an artifact of exposure to the specific, high-quality solutions selected for benchmark inclusion.
+These results demonstrate that SWE-Bench Verified performance substantially reflects memorization of training sequences.
+The inability to reproduce functions from less-curated instances within the same repositories, combined with performance equivalence between SWE Extra and external benchmarks, reveals that apparent programming ability might result from an artifact of exposure to the specific, high-quality solutions selected for benchmark inclusion.